mohamedRamadan16/ATC_01013274668/README.md

 ## Overview
 **EventHorizon** is a full-stack web application built for seamless event management.
 It enables users to browse, book, and manage events, while providing administrators with tools to oversee and control event listings.

+**Swagger Documentation**
+you can check the swagger documentation for the API here : http://eventhorizon.runasp.net/swagger/index.html

 ## Considerations
 As my expertise lies primarily in backend development, the frontend was implemented using simple technologies to focus on core functionality and maintainability.